 The new Camaro was planned for the 1970 model year, which would ordinarily have put it on sale in the fall of 1969.
 As it happened, the new car didn’t appear until February 26, 1970, around five months late.
 There is a popular assumption that the delay was caused by labor issues — GM clashed repeatedly with the United Auto Workers union (UAW) between 1969 and 1972 and there were several lengthy strikes during this period.
 However, the Camaro Research Group says the real reason for the delay was a serious problem with the new car’s complex rear quarter panel dies, which forced Fisher Body first to modify and then to completely redesign the affected tooling.
-That in turn forced GM to keep the 1969 Camaro in production for an extra four months, signing expensive and complicated short-term contracts with suppliers who had already stopped making parts for the earlier model.
+That in turn forced GM to keep the 1969 Camaro in production for an extra four months.

 When the second-generation Chevrolet Camaro finally did appear, it made a tremendous splash.
 It was one of the most radical-looking new designs the industry had seen since the excesses of 1959.

 Unlike the Mustang, whose successive revamps from 1964 to 1973 represented a steady evolution of the original concept, the new Camaro was an almost complete stylistic break with its predecessor.
 The first Camaro, as we have previously seen, evolved from the “Super Nova” concept car of the early sixties and essentially married the stylistic philosophy of the second-generation Chevrolet Corvair (1965-1969) with the short-deck, long-hood proportions popularized by the Mustang; park a 1967 Chevrolet Camaro next to a post-1965 Corvair and the family resemblance of their basic body shapes is readily apparent.
 In contrast, new Camaro looked more like something from Italy than Detroit.
 It featured a curvaceous nose and gaping grille that recalled early-sixties Ferrari or Maserati GT cars — particularly on Rally Sport models, which had no bumper ahead of their grille openings.